 What eventually saved her in her 20’s?
 Music.

 As told by her book publisher, Simon and Schuster:

 …with nothing to live for and a growing heroin addiction, Storm accepted a chance invitation to sing with a friend’s band.
 That night she reconnected with her long-term love of music, and it dragged her back from the edge.
 She has been singing and slinging inappropriate banter at audiences worldwide ever since…With tremendous honesty and tremendous dirty language, Crazy Enough is about an artist’s journey of realizing that the mistakes that make, break, and remake us are worth far more than our flailing attempts to live a life we think is ‘normal.’
 It is a love song to the twisted, flawed parts in all of us and a nod to the grace we find when things fall apart.

 Publisher’s Weekly: “…her memoir boils down to the tension inherent in her relationship with her mother, who used her sickness as emotional manipulation.
 In her gutsy, shrill way, Large exhibits an engaging insouciance in delving into very real, scary, emotionally weighty issues.”

 Kirkus Reviews: “The author’s prose is casual and vernacular, rife with descriptions that are not for the faint of heart.
 Though not necessarily likable, she comes across as authentic and unapologetic.”

 It looks like the most popular YouTube video of Storm Large, by far, involves the song “8 Miles Wide,” which was part of her one-woman show.
 It’s basically a tribute to her vagina, which her lyrics indicate is only “…a metaphor for [my] super vigantastically mystical feminine goddess core.”

-My selection below, on the other hand, has her performing with Pink Martini, in what is possibly the best example of her least out-there-ness:
+Update, 2022: My selection below, on the other hand, has her performing on America’s Got Talent, in what is one of the best examples of her least out-there-ness: